 Alberta's Listing of Historical Resources identifies the Plan area as being located within an HRV 5a listing area - which indicated the site is likely to contain provincially significant historic resources.
-As such, a request for Online Permitting and Clearance (oPac) was submitted to the Alberta Ministry of Arts, Culture and Status of Women to determine requirements for clearance for the project in accordance with the Historical Resources Act.
+As such, a request for Online Permitting and Clearance (oPac) must be submitted to the Alberta Ministry of Arts, Culture and Status of Women to determine requirements for clearance for the project in accordance with the Historical Resources Act.

-In response, the Province indicated that preparation of a Historical Resource Impact Assessment (HRIA) must be carried out within the Plan area prior to the developer commencing land disturbance.
+If required by the Province, the developer shall prepare an Historical Resource Impact Assessment (HRIA) within the Plan area prior to the commencement of land disturbance.
 Results of the HRIA must be reported to the Province and approval under the Historical Resource Act must be granted prior to any development proceeding.

-Policy 2.4.5.1 A Historical Resources Impact Assessment (HRIA) is required prior to site development disturbances proceeding to the satisfaction of Alberta ministry of Arts, Culture and Status of Women.
+Policy 2.4.5.1 If required by the Province, an Historical Resources Impact Assessment (HRIA) shall be completed prior to the commencement of land disturbance, to the satisfaction of the Ministry of Arts, Culture and Status of Women.